Rasbats/TideFinder_pi/README.md

 # TideFinder_pi
-Help for Tide Predictions, looking ahead for several weeks
+Help for Tide Predictions, looking ahead for several weeks.

+Time Zone used is the computer clock time.
+TODO: Show local time.